 In the interview, Koloane explained how a Pan Africanist focus helped establish the success of what then became the Bag Factory.
 “At that time in SA, it was difficult to bring different artists to work together.
 So, we started a workshop programme.
 Our intention was to bring different artist but mostly black artists to work together in South Africa… We were inviting artists from neighbouring countries from Botswana, Zimbabwe and Mozambique.
 This was because we never had a contact with them before because of the system (apartheid).
 So gradually the Bag Factory took off,” explained Koloane.

 Some of the efforts within Koloane’s legacy resulted in projects such as the Black Art Gallery, Thupelo workshop, Bag Factory studios along with exhibitions such as the Culture and Resistance Arts Festival in Botswana, the 1990 Zabalaza Festival in London, and the South African section of Seven Stories about Modern Art in Africa, in London.
 He also tutored at the Federated Union of Black Artists in addition to his curatorial work in exhibitions across the continent and the world that looked to build and fortify a black art network.
-His generosity with his time is what made him special.

 His tireless efforts saw him being awarded honorary doctorates from Wits University (2012) and Rhodes University (2015).
 This year sees his honor continuing through A Resilient Visionary: Poetic Expressions of David Koloane.
 This travelling exhibition celebrates 40 years of Koloane’s artistic and intellectual contributions.
 Following its current stay at the Iziko South African National Gallery the show will travel to the Standard Bank Gallery and Wits Art Museum in October 2019.